khaeru/sdmx/doc/walkthrough.rst

     ecb_via_proxy.session.proxies

-For convenience, :attr:`~.Session.timeout` stores the timeout in seconds for HTTP requests, and is passed automatically for all queries.
+For convenience, :class:`Session.timeout <.Session>` stores the timeout in seconds for HTTP requests, and is passed automatically for all queries.

 Cache HTTP responses and parsed objects
 ---------------------------------------